 Chairman of Governors

-Zeina attended St Paul's between 1988-1995 and read philosophy, politics and economics at Lincoln College, Oxford.
+Zeina attended St Paul's between 1988 and 1995 and read Philosophy, Politics and Economics at Oxford University (Lincoln College).
 She started her career in investment banking then venture capital before joining the Carlyle Group in 2001.
-Zeina is a managing director with Carlyle's European buyout fund and has held a number of board positions including aerospace, chemicals, healthcare and consumer product businesses.
-She is married with two sons.
+Zeina was a managing director with Carlyle's European buyout fund and has held a number of board positions including aerospace, chemicals, healthcare and consumer product businesses.
+She joined Intermediate Capital Group (ICG) in a similar role in September 2019.
+She is married with 2 sons.

 Nicholas Buxton BSc (Bristol)

 Nicholas worked for 20 years in financial services, leading teams of telecoms analysts at Schroders and Allianz Global Investors.
 In 2006 he was appointed managing partner of his family's farming business in Hertfordshire.
 Also, Nicholas is actively involved in the charity sector, serving on committees at The Mercers Company, as Director of the Rank Foundation, and other trusteeships.
 This is Nicholas’ second school governorship, he is a Chartered Accountant, and has a degree in geography from Bristol University.
 He enjoys trout fishing and singing in amateur choirs.

 Nicolas Chisholm MA (Cantab) MBE (Chair of Education Committee)

 Nicolas recently retired after 22 years as Headmaster of the Yehudi Menuhin School.
 Previously, he was Head of Classics and a housemaster at Hurstpierpoint College, and before that sang in Chichester Cathedral Choir.
 He was a choral scholar at St John’s College, Cambridge where he studied classics.
 His interests include music, archaeology, classic cars and watercolour painting.
 He was awarded the MBE for services to Music Education in 2011.